PSCost/platform-documentation/src/tutorials/animated_mesh.md

 ## Equipment

-Animated meshes cannot use actually **Equipment** objects the way players are, but the objects can be attached to different sockets on an animated mesh the same way equipment is attached to players.
+Animated meshes cannot use actual **Equipment** objects the way players are, but the objects can be attached to different sockets on an animated mesh the same way equipment is attached to players.

 The **Bind Pose** animation stance is designed to make it easy to determine where objects should be positioned relative to the mesh.